 Each year, South Hero voters support the Library with their tax money.
 We are deeply grateful to our community for this continued support of day to day operations, staffing, collection development and programming.
 Your gift as a donor to the library helps cover the added operating costs of our new Library and provides funding for expanding our programs and resources to meet changing needs of our community.
-It has also given us the flexibility to continue to serve our community throughout most of the past year of library closures due to the pandemic.
+It has also given us the flexibility to continue to serve our community throughout most of the pandemic.

 Seed funding from Ed Worthen’s estate has established a Sustainability Fund.
 Our goal is to grow this Fund so that it can provide steady, ongoing support for our Library to supplement the funding raised from taxes and ensure ongoing library operations.
 Gifts to this fund will provide a buffer to minimize the Library’s increased budgetary needs on the taxpayer and provide the flexibility to add new programming and to address current issues.